Best Of The Immigration Web: News Curation And Commentary

 Ancestry Visas: A Direct Path To Permanent Residency And Citizenship

-Here’s an interesting idea for family-friendly immigration reform: Ancestry Visas.
+Here’s an interesting idea for family-friendly immigration reform.

 Could this concept work under U.S. permanent residency rules?
 I think so.